boyboi86/SPA_Blog/README.md

 download zip file or `git clone` repo to working directory

-In terminal navigate to working directory then run `npm install` followed by `npm run`
+In terminal navigate to working directory then run `npm install` followed by `npm start`

 Open preferred browser then navigate to localhost:8080